hirusha-adi/informaticc-blog/blog/high-school-study-resources/index.md

 :::info FOR SINHALA MEDIUM

-For those seeking an excellent A/L Maths class in Sinhala Medium, I highly recommend Ajantha Dissanayake Sir's classes.
-His approach to each lesson and his meticulously crafted course plan stand out as the best in the field.
-Ajantha Dissanayake Sir conducts physical classes in Nugegoda, Kandy, and Kurunegala.
-Alternatively, you can also benefit from his online lessons, where students have the flexibility to pause the videos, attempt the questions on their own, and then review them alongside the instructional content.

-Stay updated with his latest lessons by visiting his YouTube channel [here](https://www.youtube.com/@ajanthadissanayakeofficial8370/videos).

-It's important to note that this article is not affiliated with him in any way and is solely based on my personal experience and opinion.
+Looking for a top A/L Maths class in Sinhala?
+Ajantha Dissanayake Sir’s lessons are well-structured and easy to follow.
+He teaches in Nugegoda, Kandy, Kurunegala, and online.

+Watch his lessons [here](https://www.youtube.com/@ajanthadissanayakeofficial8370/videos).
+This is just my opinion, not an endorsement.

 :::

 :::info FOR ENGLISH MEDIUM

-I highly recommend attending two classes to enhance your learning experience.
-First, enroll in an English medium class with a teacher you find comfortable.
-Additionally, consider joining Ajantha Dissanayake sir's Sinhala medium theory class.
-Let me explain why.
+Join an English medium class you’re comfortable with and also try Ajantha Dissanayake Sir’s Sinhala theory class.
+His teaching, notes, and planning are unmatched.

-Ajantha Dissanayake sir has a remarkable teaching style—his explanations are nothing short of epic.
-His notes are unparalleled, and his tutorials are legendary.
-What sets him apart is his meticulous planning for completing lessons and his exceptional approach to certain topics.
-Trying out his class at least once can provide a unique perspective on your learning journey.

-While it may pose a challenge for some to navigate between Sinhala and English (given the technical jargon), embracing this difficulty can be a rewarding experience.
-Give it a try and see the difference for yourself!
+Switching between Sinhala and English can be tough, but it’s worth it.
+Give it a shot!

 :::